binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionEASY.png)

 Provide education, then monitor and test that the education is taking effect; repeat if not, have someone with a devious, creative mindset test these areas.
-There are also quite a few ideas in the [People](#people) chapter on increasing staff engagement.
+There are also quite a few ideas in the Chapter 6, *People* on increasing staff engagement.

 ### Insecure Doors and/or Windows {#physical-countermeasures-insecure-doors-windows}

 ![](images/ThreatTags/PreventionVERYEASY.png)

 Much of ensuring that staff do secure the premises when they leave, comes down to the level of engagement.
-See the [People](#people) chapter for ideas on how to increase staff engagement and motivation to take care of the organisation they work for, while being alert.
+See Chapter 6, People for ideas for ideas on how to increase staff engagement and motivation to take care of the organisation they work for, while being alert.
 Do not underestimate how much of the staff member's attitude affects this.
 Do not overwork your staff to the point that they are too tired when they leave the premises to think about doing a full rounds check, or if they do, then miss something.
 It is an age old law.
 What goes around comes around.
 Treat your staff as you would like to be treated, and they will be more likely to make sure that the premises openings are locked properly when they leave.